-- The QRTP contractor's Service Plan development, quarterly progress reviews, and discharge from services; - Court hearings; and, - Service reviews for the need for continuing the placement.
+- The QRTP contractor's Service Plan development, quarterly progress reports, and discharge from services; - Court hearings; and, - Monthly Follow-Up Planning Conferences for the need for continuing the placement.

-Practice guidance: Arrange for and work closely with the QRTP contractor to assure access to other related services as needed and be sure that the QRTP contractor understands it is permitted to use the reasonable and prudent parent standard to create opportunities for participation of the child in age or developmentally appropriate activities.
+Practice guidance: Arrange for and work closely with the QRTP contractor to assure access to other related services as needed and be sure that the QRTP contractor understands it is permitted to use the reasonable and prudent parent standard to create opportunities for participation of the child in age or developmentally appropriate activities, Forms and documents to assist in the oversight of QRTP are located on the CISR Implementation Page.
+A statewide coverage map, a copy of the QRTP contract, and a overview of contract expectations can be found on this page, as well as the most up to date versions of forms and protocols: